Discover Effective Supplements for Shingles Relief

 Signs and Symptoms of Shingles

 Shingles is a painful, itchy rash that occurs on one side of the face and/or body.
 The tingling pain is typically detected where the rash eventually occurs several days before the rash appears.
 The rash appears as painful, fluid-filled blisters that usually scab over within seven to 10 days and typically clear up within three to five weeks.
-The rash is often accompanied by fever, headaches and upset stomach.
+Fever, headaches and upset stomach often accompany the rash.

 Shingles can also lead to serious complications, the most common of which is long-term pain called postherpetic neuralgia (PHN), occurring in 10-18 percent of individuals who have had shingles—particularly those with weakened immune systems.
 This extremely severe nerve pain occurs in the location of the original rash and can last for months or years after the rash disappears.
 Additional long-term effects of PHN include depression, anxiety, insomnia and weight loss.